timczerniak/gramadach_na_gaeilge/00_the_alphabet.md

 ### Other Mutations

-Sometimes words that start with vowels will be preceeded by either _h_ or _n-_.
+Sometimes, when a séimhiú is required, words that start with vowels will be preceeded by a _h_.
+This depends on the grammatical situation in question.

-Often when a seimhiú is required it would be _h_ and when an urú is required it would be _n-_, but this is not universal, and it usually depends on the grammatical situation in question.
+Sometimes, when an urú is required, words that start with vowels will be preceeded by a _n-_.
+Again, this depends on the grammatical situation in question.

 In certain circumstances, words that start with _s_ are preceeded by a _t_.
-Again, this depends on the grammatical situation in question.
+But yet again, this depends on the grammatical situation in question.